 The student reaction to this change can be equally significant and powerful.
 Some students begin to get teary, others start to get real quiet, but the most obvious sign that the change is hard for students is in their behaviour.
 June is by far the most difficult month for behaviour concerns and as a principal; I believe it’s because of this emotional roller coaster.
 And while I am not a psychologist, I can draw some immediate parallels to separation anxiety.

 For teachers, June is our busiest month.
 On top of the regular day-to-day planning and assessment, there are report cards and what becomes a million end-of-year to-dos.
 We are also back-loaded with performances / farewells and, in the case of our grade sixes, achievement exams.
 Compounding this complexity is that teachers themselves have a hard time saying good-bye to their students.
 That emotional bond between student and teacher goes both ways.

-On a personal level, some teachers are looking at moving to new opportunities at other schools, or even securing a contract for the next school year.
-For those teachers happy to be staying at their current school, they could be faced with a change in school administration, the prospect of moving to a new grade, and for those who are staying in the same grade, their teammates, or assigned classroom may change.
-Again, the cumulative nature of the amount of change has a significant and powerful impact on our teachers.
+On an individual professional level things are incredibly stressful.
+Some teachers are looking at moving to new opportunities at other schools, or even securing a contract for the next school year.
+For those teachers happy to be staying at their current school, they could be faced with a change in school administration, the prospect of moving to a new grade; and for those who are staying in the same grade, their teammates, or assigned classroom may be different.
+Again, the cumulative nature of the amount of change over a very short period of time has a significant and powerful impact on our teachers.

 Overall, it’s pretty clear that June is no cake-walk for anyone.
 Students, teachers and families are going full tilt.
 For teachers, the payoff for making it through this busy month isn’t what you might think.
-Whereas you may think of the pending summer break as the reward, the real reward is seeing our students off in the right way and celebrating the end of another successful year together.
+Whereas the pending summer break can been seen as the reward, the real reward is seeing our students off in the right way and celebrating the end of another successful year together.